willywill/no-floc/README.md

 ---

 ## As A Provider
-These are ways for you, as a provider, to opt-out of cohort tracking data calculations as a provider.
+These are ways for you, as a provider, to opt-out of cohort tracking data calculations for the users on your site.

 ### [Netlify](#netlify)